Modulation Spaces and Representations for Rieffel's Quantization: Introduction

-After J. Sj\"ostrand rediscovered one of these spaces in the framework of pseudodifferential operators \cite{S1}, the interconnection between modulation spaces and pseudodifferential theory developed considerably, cf \cite{B1,G1,G2,G4,GH,HRT,LG,S2,T1} and references therein.
+After J. Sj\"ostrand rediscovered one of these spaces in the framework of pseudodifferential operators \cite{Sj,Sj1}, the interconnection between modulation spaces and pseudodifferential theory developed considerably, as in \cite{Bu,Gr,Gr1,Gr2,GH,GR,HRT,LdG,T,To} and references therein.
 The modulation strategy supplies both valuable symbol spaces used for defining the pseudodifferential operators and good function spaces on which these operators apply.
 From several points of view, the emerging theory is simpler and sharper than that relying on "traditional function spaces".
 Extensions to pseudodifferential operators constructed on locally compact Abelian groups are available \cite{GS}.
-In \cite{MP4} the case of the magnetic Weyl calculus \cite{MP1,IMP} is considered in a modulation setting, while in \cite{BB2,BB3,BB4,BB5} (building on previous work of N. Pedersen \cite{Pe}), modulation spaces are defined and studied for the magnetic Weyl calculus defined by representations of nilpotent Lie groups.
+In \cite{MP} the case of the magnetic Weyl calculus is considered in a modulation setting, while in \cite{BB,BB4} modulation spaces are defined and studied for the magnetic Weyl calculus defined by representations of nilpotent Lie groups.
+In some recent publications, as \cite{FR,Ma2,MP1,RU} for instance, the theory is developed withour referring to group theory.

-In this article we start the project of defining and using modulation spaces adapted to Rieffel's quantization.
+In this article we start the project of defining and using modulation spaces and Hilbert space representations adapted to Rieffel's quantization.
 Only general constructions will be presented here, making efforts not to exclude the case of a non-commutative "classical" algebra $\A$.
 Extensions, more examples and a detailed study of the emerging spaces will be presented elsewhere.

-For simplicity, and because this is the most interesting case, we are going to assume that the linear skew-symmetric operator $J$ is non-degenerate, so it defines on $\Xi$ a symplectic form $[\![\cdot,\cdot]\!]$.
-Thus the starting point is the quadruplet $(\A,\Th,\Xi,\kappa)$, where $(\A,\Th,\Xi)$ is the initial $C^*$-dynamical system and $\kappa$ is the group $2$-cocycle canonically given by the symplectic form (cf. (\ref{caf})).
-In the first Section we recall briefly the two canonical $C^*$-algebras associated to such a data: Rieffel's algebra $\AA\,$ \cite{Rie1,Rie2} with composition $\#$ and the twisted crossed product algebra $\A\rtimes_\Th^\kappa\Xi\,$ \cite{PR1,PR2} with composition $\diamond$.
-To compare them, one "doubles" the initial data, relying on a second simple dynamical system in which $\Xi$ acts on itself by translations.